5l1v3r1/maahro/README.md

 # Maahro
-Advanced sub domain hack protection software by revealing full information it can
+1. Advanced sub domain hack software
+2. This is a protection software by hacking and revealing full information it can

 # LICENSE
 EULA